DeathStar3/Varicity-SCP-reproduction-package/artifact-submission-files/INSTALL.md

 #### Common issues

-- Before Symfinder starts analyzing the project, it establishes connection with the database.
+- Before Symfinder starts analyzing the project, it establishes a connection with the database.
 It is possible that you see this error in the log
 ```
-Data base not ready...
+Database not ready...
 Retrying in 5 sec (0/10)Neo4jError: Failed to connect to server.
 Please ensure that your database is listening on the correct host and port and that you have compatible encryption settings both on Neo4j server and driver.
 Note that the default encryption setting has changed in Neo4j 4.0.
 Caused by: connect ECONNREFUSED 172.18.0.4:7687

     at captureStacktrace (/app/node_modules/neo4j-driver-core/lib/result.js:239:17)
     at new Result (/app/node_modules/neo4j-driver-core/lib/result.js:59:23)